appscode/service-broker/docs/setup/install.md

 ## Prerequisites

+First you need to have the software services by AppsCode installed in the cluster.
+Currently AppsCode Service Broker supports the following software service:

+ - Kubedb

+So we need to have Kubedb installed to go forward.
+To install Kubedb see [here](https://kubedb.com/docs/0.9.0-rc.1/setup/install/).

 To check the installation you need the Service Catalog onto your cluster.
 So, this document assumes that you've installed Service Catalog onto your cluster.
 If you haven't, please see the [installation instructions](https://svc-cat.io/docs/install/).
 Optionally you may install the Service Catalog CLI (nammed `svcat`) from the `installing-the-service-catalog-cli` section.

 > After satisfying the prerequisites, all commands in this document assume that you're operating out of the root of this repository.